Toad Hop, Indiana: Demographics

 As of the 2010 Census, 108 people lived in Toad Hop.
 107 residents were White and 1 was of two or more races.
 The median age was 40 years old.

+Education

+All areas in Vigo County are in the Vigo County School Corporation.
+Toad Hop is zoned to Sugar Creek Consolidated Elementary School, West Vigo Middle School, and West Vigo High School.